jowayn/Resale-HDB-Price-Predictor/README.md

 ## Usage

-Use this tool with Google Colab by importing this notebook onto Google Colab (File > Open Notebook).
+Use this tool with Google Colab by importing UsersNotebook_Jo_Wayn.ipynb onto Google Colab (File > Open Notebook).
 Download 201701to202303_processed.csv and place it into the same folder as the notebook before running.

 If running the notebook locally, also make sure 201701to202303_processed.csv is in the same folder.